-DES/DDD shall not, without the prior approval of AHCCCSA, make any advances to a related party or subcontractor.
-DES/DDD shall not, without similar prior approval, make any distribution, loan or loan guarantee to any entity, including another fund or line of business within its organization.
-All requests for prior approval are to be submitted to the AHCCCS Division of Health Care Management.
+DES/DDD shall not, without the prior approval of AHCCCSA, make any advances, distributions, loans or loan guarantees to related parties or affiliates including another fund or line of business within its organization.
+DES/DDD shall not, without prior notification to AHCCCS, make advances to its subcontractors in excess of \$50,000.
+All requests for prior approval and notifications are to be submitted to the AHCCCS Division of Health Care Management.